botul/wordpress-local-docker/README.md

 ### Docker compose setup for local Wordpress development.

 ## Contents:
-* A Dockerfile for extending a base image and using a custom Docker image with an automated build on Docker Hub
+* A naginx Dockerfile for extending a base image and setup the ssl certs
 * PHP 8.1
 * Custom local domain and HTTPS support
 * Custom nginx config in ./nginx